Giovix64/MinionClicker/README.md

 ![Minion Screenshot](images/minion.jpg)

 ##DISCLAMER
 “Minions” and all related characters and imagery are trademarks and copyrights of Universal City Studios LLC and Illumination Entertainment.
 This project is a non-commercial, educational fan project and is not affiliated with, endorsed by, or sponsored by Universal or Illumination.

+##DISCLAMER
+“Minions” and all related characters and imagery are trademarks and copyrights of Universal City Studios LLC and Illumination Entertainment.
+This project is a non-commercial, educational fan project and is not affiliated with, endorsed by, or sponsored by Universal or Illumination.